bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image081.png?raw=true"
   style="width:50%"
-  alt="A string variable can be treated like an array." />
+  title="A string variable can be treated like an array" alt="A string variable can be treated like an array." />

 <p>Another thing that&apos;s interesting is that a regular variable holding a